ikenim/programproject/README.md

 ## Class Diagram
 ![Class Diagram]()
 # Programming Project 2
 Snake but multiple fruits spawn but there is a possible chance that one fruit will make you lose a level or cause you to explode.
+Obstacles appear after a certain amount of fruits is eaten.

 ## GUI mockup #1 (Start screen)
 ![Start screen]()